 EFF, Woodhull, TechFreedom File SCOTUS Amicus Supporting FSC in Texas AV Case

-WASHINGTON — Leading digital rights organizations Electronic Frontier Foundation (EFF), Woodhull Freedom Foundation and TechFreedom filed an amicus brief Monday in support of Free Speech Coalition (FSC), as part of the ongoing U.S. Supreme Court review of an appellate decision upholding Texas’ controversial age verification law.
+WASHINGTON — Leading digital rights organizations Electronic Frontier Foundation (EFF), Woodhull Freedom Foundation and TechFreedom filed an amicus brief Monday supporting Free Speech Coalition (FSC) in the U.S. Supreme Court review of an appellate decision upholding Texas’ controversial age verification law.

-As XBIZ reported, in July SCOTUS granted certiorari in the FSC challenge to Texas’ age verification law HB 1181, passed by the Texas legislature as a much-augmented version of Louisiana’s age verification law and its many copycat versions promoted by religious conservatives in other states.
+As XBIZ reported in July, SCOTUS agreed to hear the FSC challenge to HB 1181, the age verification law passed by the Texas legislature.
+The law is a much-augmented version of Louisiana’s age verification law and its many copycat versions promoted by religious conservatives in other states.

 HB 1181 was authored by Texas Attorney General Ken Paxton’s wife, state Sen. Angela Paxton, reportedly with input from pastor Mike Buster of the Prestonwood Baptist megachurch, to which the Paxtons belong.